lerna/lerna/commands/publish/README.md

 This will identify packages tagged by `lerna version` and publish them to npm.
 This is useful in CI scenarios where you wish to manually increment versions, but have the package contents themselves consistently published by an automated process.

+### bump `from-package`

+Similar to the `from-git` keyword except the list of packages to publish is determined by inspecting each `package.json` and determining if any package version is not present in the registry.
+Any versions not present in the registry will be published.
+This is useful when a previous `lerna publish` failed to publish all packages to the registry.

 ## Options